eg0nSpengler/Client/CONTRIBUTING.md

 These are just guidelines, but they are here to ensure an efficient and fool proof workflow.
 Use your best judgement if in doubt, or just ask on the [Discord Server]()

-This whole document is derived from the [Atom CONTRIBUTING.md](https://github.com/atom/atom/blob/master/CONTRIBUTING.md)
+This whole document is derived from the [Atom CONTRIBUTING.md](https://github.com/atom/atom/blob/master/CONTRIBUTING.md).
+If something looks like they wrote, then they probably did.

 ### Table Of Contents